-Warnings related to Batteries:
+Marnings related to Batteries:

-- Use only batteries provided by the manufacturer. - Never dispose of the batteries in a fire as it may cause them to explode or generate a toxic gas. - Do not attempt to disassemble, crush or puncture the batteries. - Do not short circuit or reverse polarity the external contacts on a battery. - Keep the battery away from children. - Avoid exposing the battery to excessive shock/impacts or vibration.
+- Never dispose of the batteries in a fire as it may cause them to explode or generate a toxic gas - Do not attempt to disassemble, crush or puncture the batteries in any way, as it could cause leakage of sulfuric acid that could cause injury. - Do not short circuit or reverse polarity the external contacts on a battery. - Keep the battery away from children. - Avoid exposing the battery to excessive shock/impacts or vibration. - Do not use a damaged battery. - □ Instrument uses Valve Regulated (sealed) Lead Acid battery (LC -R123R4PG).
+It is designed to automatically charge and maintain battery capacity according to the use.